Things to do in Leticia Amazon Colombia

 In recent years, attending Ayahuasca ceremonies in the Colombian Amazon has become increasingly popular among travelers seeking spiritual growth, healing, and personal transformation – or simply a mundane psychedelic experience.

-Be aware that there are major risks involved in taking Ayahuasca, especially if you don’t respect the ritual and end up in the hands of a charlatan rather than a real indigenous Taita.
+Be aware that there are major risks involved in taking Yagé, especially if you don’t respect the ritual and end up in the hands of a charlatan rather than a real indigenous Taita.
 In case you consider this experience, make sure to inform yourself thoroughly and talk to locals in Colombia.

 Where To Stay In Leticia & the Colombian Amazon

 To fully cherish the Amazon rainforest, spend some nights in the jungle or by the river to disconnect from the hustle and bustle of day to day life and reconnect with nature and yourself.
-Here is a selection of recommended lodges, bed and breakfasts and guesthouses in or near Leticia to stay close to nature.

 Is Leticia Safe?
 Safety & Solo Travel Tips